semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 Example value: `/home/semaphore/.ssh/semaphore_cache_key`

-### Private Docker Registry related variables
+### Private Docker Registry-related variables

 Private Docker registry is a beta feature that is available on a request.

-This feature adds the following environment variables to every job for a given project:
+This feature adds the following environment variables to every job of a given project:

 - `SEMAPHORE_REGISTRY_USERNAME` - Semaphore private Docker Registry username
 - `SEMAPHORE_REGISTRY_PASSWORD` - Semaphore private Docker Registry password